dhmay/jamstats/README.md

 Supports both v4.x and v5.x JSON files.

+## Installation

+With Python 3.x installed, type:

+`pip install jamstats`

+## Usage

+There are two scripts, one for making a PDF with plots derived from a derby game json file:

+`jamstats-plot-pdf <game.json> <plots.pdf>`

+and one for converting a derby game json file to a TSV (tab-separated value) file that can be used in Excel, R, etc.:

+`jamstats-convert-tsv <game.json> <game.tsv>`

+## Let's see some plots!

-## If you like these plot, you might like this set of tools
+If you like these plots, you might like this set of tools

 ![Cumulative points per jam, by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/cumulative_score_by_jam.png)
 ![Barplot of points per jam, by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/jam_points_barplot.png)
 ![Plots summarizign lead by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/lead_summary.png)
 ![Plots summarizing jammers by team, in a derby game](https://github.com/dhmay/jamstats/blob/main/resources/jammer_summary.png)

-## Using jamstats
+## Using jamstats from Python

-Right now, this is purely a Python API -- there's no packaging or ability to do stuff from the commandline.
-The very simplest thing you can do to check it out is to add the `src` directory to your PYTHONPATH, fire up Python or Jupyter or whatever, and do something like:
+This example Python code parses a scoreboard json file, writes it out as a TSV file, makes a bunch of plots and saves the to a PDF file.

 ```python
 from jamstats.io.scoreboard_json_io import load_derby_game_from_json_file